pablotrinidad/pythonchallenge/2 - Recognize the characters/README.md

-# 1 - Recognizing the characters
+# 2 - Recognize the characters

 **Hint**: